tips

 Before we get to specific scams, understand the two tactics that underpin almost all of them:

-Distraction: Someone gets your attention (a "helpful" stranger, an argument, something on your shirt, a dropped item) while an accomplice picks your pocket.
+The first is distraction.
+Someone gets your attention with a "helpful" stranger, an argument, something on your shirt, or a dropped item while an accomplice picks your pocket.

-Pressure: You're put in an awkward social situation where it feels easier to pay than to refuse (a "gift" you didn't ask for, a service you never requested, a scene being made).
+The second is pressure.
+You're put in an awkward social situation where it feels easier to pay than to refuse.
+A "gift" you didn't ask for, a service you never requested, a scene being made.

 Once you recognise these patterns, you'll spot scams before they happen.